-Any change detection relies not only on robust methodologies of data analysis but also on the available data base.
-Flood data from the instrumental period may not always be accurate, particularly for large discharges due to issues with the rating curves and stream gauge failure.
-Equally important, the time period for which the flood data are available may disproportionately influence the outcome of the trend analysis and may lead to observation biases.
-Hydrometric monitoring networks are often installed in response to recent floods or recent droughts, which will then not appear in the obser-
+Any change detection relies not only on robust methodologies for data analysis but also on the available database.
+Flood data from the instrumental period may not always be accurate, particularly for large discharges, due to problems with the rating curves and stream gauge failure.
+Additionally, the time period for which flood data is available is equally important, as the presence or absence of instrumental data may lead to observation biases and may disproportionately influence the outcome of change analyses.
+For example, hydrometric monitoring networks were often installed in response to recent floods or recent droughts, which causes such extreme periods not appear in the observational data.